+Your jewellery requires little care and attention to continually keep its elegance.
 Dust, pollution and daily wear may cloud the brilliance of a gemstone and dull the surface of your precious metal.
-You should take extra care to protect your jewellery and always store it in a fabric-lined jewellery pouch or box, taking care not to drop, bash or scratch it.
+Due to this, you should take extra care to protect your jewellery and always store it in a fabric-lined jewellery pouch or box, taking care not to drop, bash or scratch it.

 Sterling Silver is an alloy of silver and other metals, usually copper.
 Pure silver is too soft for everyday wear; therefore, copper is generally used to give it strength while at the same time preserving the ductility of the metal and its beauty.

 Clean your silver jewellery in warm soapy water, ensuring to rinse and dry thoroughly before storing.
 Alternatively, polish your silver jewellery with a soft cloth or a silver polishing cloth.